Amazon Pay customer experience

 After the buyer successfully authenticates, they find themselves on a special checkout page in X-Cart which has two Amazon widgets embedded in it: the AddressBook widget (the “Address Book” section) where the buyer can select a shipping address from their Amazon Pay account or add a new one and the Wallet widget (the “Payment Method” section) where the buyer can select a payment method from their Amazon Pay account:

-Note that the buyer stays on your store’s site throughout the checkout process, without ever being redirected to Amazon.
+The buyer stays on your store’s site throughout the checkout process, without ever being redirected to Amazon.

 After selecting a shipping address and a payment method from their account, the buyer selects a shipping method.
 X-Cart uses the information provided by the customer to calculate the shipping cost and taxes.
 Then the buyer places the order using the Place order button.
 This sends a payment request to Amazon.